What is gestational diabetes?

 - Polycystic ovary syndrome (PCOS).

-- Previous birth of a baby weighing nine pounds or more.
+- Previous birth of a baby weighing nine pounds (lb) or more.

 What are the symptoms of gestational diabetes?

 Gestational diabetes doesn’t usually cause any symptoms.
-But some women experience:
+But some people experience:

 - Frequent urination.

 What are the warning signs of gestational diabetes?